 9. Boston Fern Nephrolepis Exaltata

 Boston ferns are perfect if you are looking for an indoor plant that will grow substantial foliage in a short amount of time.
 The Boston Fern enjoys high humidity and consistently moist soil, so will thrive in a bathroom that has a window.
 Not only beautiful to look at, the Boston Fern also breaks down pollutants in the root’s system, acting as a natural air purifier for your home.

 Photographed by beautiful.moments.lc.
 Image via Shutterstock.

 10. Mums Chrysanthemums

-When decorating your home with house plants, consider incorporating colour.
-Mums spruce up a space with their blooming flowers in a range of hues creating a wholesome, yet trendy vibe for your home.
-These plants are one of the best for air purification, however, they require slightly more attention than the rest of the plants on this list.
-Ensure they have good airflow and a bright environment.
-Only water with warm water and let them dry between drinks.
+When decorating your home with houseplants, consider incorporating colour.
+Mums will spruce up a space with their blooming orange-based flowers in a range of hues creating a wholesome, yet trendy vibe for your home.
+Although they require more attention than the rest of the plants on this list, Chrysanthemums are one of the best plants to grow indoors because of their air purification properties.
+To care for this plant, ensure they have good airflow and a bright environment and only water them with warm water and let them dry between drinks.

 Ready to take your love of plants and gardening skills to the next level?
 Improve your green thumb with our list of 8 Easy Crops to Grow in your Garden this Winter.
 Or, if you’re a beginner, be sure to put this Australian, Subscription, Plant Seed Delivery Service on your radar.